HoytXU/HoytXU/README.md

 -->

 - 🌱 I’m currently doing my MPhil in Computer Science, exploring generative AI — especially in 3D generation.
 - 🧠 "Coding should be my tool of expressing".
+- 💬 Talk to me about GenAI research.
+- 😄 Pronouns: he/him
 - 📝 You can know me from [here](https://hoytxu.me).
 Also I maintain a [blog](https://paradoxs-blog.super.site/) -- Just some of my Notion notes.
 Probably you might find something useful there 👀
-- 💬 Talk to me about GenAI research.
-- 😄 Pronouns: he/him
-- 🎮 Fun fact: When I was younger(undergraduate), I was a fan of roguelike games and survival crafting chaos.
-(3K+ hours on Steam, not proud — okay, maybe a little).